jodolrui/glue/README.md

 It's important to know that both components must to be created with function `compose` in order this to work.

-Notice that only previously exposed elements can be imported, so that order of component mounting and, order of parts in the array passed to function `compose`, are determining.
+Notice that only previously exposed elements can be imported, so that order of component mounting and order of parts in the array passed to function `compose` are determining.

 If you try to retrieve an nonexistent exposed element (or a misspelled one), Glue will throw an error: